Bethenny Frankel Explains Why She Walked Out Of ‘RHONY’ Gathering

 — Get-Famous (@Who_is_Famous) May 2, 2017

 Bethenny didn’t attend Ramona’s party in the Hamptons, she walked out of a dinner after Singer brought up her daughter Bryn in conversation, and now she has walked out of a Real Housewives of New York gathering.
-She’s sending a clear signal; she doesn’t want to give Singer the time of day.
+She’s sending a clear signal: she doesn’t want to give Singer the time of day.

 “I walked out because, like in the Hamptons, and like at her birthday, I simply don’t want to be around Ramona.
 It is time to let this one go for now.
-Maybe I’ll get to a different place,” Bethenny explains in her Real Housewives of New York blog, leaving viewers hanging.
+Maybe I’ll get to a different place,” Bethenny explained on her Real Housewives of New York blog, leaving viewers hanging.

 Bethenny can’t reveal where she stands with her co-star these days, as she can’t reveal what will happen on The Real Housewives of New York.
 But this could be the end of this friendship.